-A written analysis of the borrower's business income is also required if selfemployment income is used for qualifying purposes.
+A written analysis of the borrower's business income is also required if self-employment income is used for qualifying purposes.
 The analysis should confirm that the business has sufficient liquidity to support ongoing withdrawals of income consistent with the amount used for qualifying.
 A 2 year average income should be calculated.
-Trends should be evaluated and considered in accordance with the Income Stability requirements in section 3.5.1.1 of these guidelines.
+Trends should be evaluated and considered in accordance with the Income Stability requirements in Section 3.5.1.1.